vacp2p/rfc/content/docs/rfcs/56/README.md

 # Background and Motivation

-Large group chats enable communities to communicate.
-This would require channels, which are subject-based.
-The messages in a channel are broadcasted to all the users in the channel.

-A regular group chat between two or more peers reduces to a 1:1 chat between each peer and the other peers.
-One mechanism for 1:1 chats is described in [55/STATUS-1TO1-CHAT](/spec/55/).
+The purpose of Status communities, as specified in this document, is allowing for large group chats.
+Communities can have further substructure, e.g. specific channels.

+Smaller group chats, on the other hand, are out of scope for this document and can be built over [55/STATUS-1TO1-CHAT](/spec/55).
+We refer to these smaller group chats simply as "group chats", to differentiate them from Communities.

-The key-exchange mechanism MUST be X3DH, as described in [53/WAKU2-X3DH](/spec/53/).
+For group chats based on [55/STATUS-1TO1-CHAT](/spec/55), the key exchange mechanism MUST be X3DH, as described in [53/WAKU2-X3DH](/spec/53/).

-This method of building groups is not used for Communities, because it does not scale as the number of peers increases, for the following reasons
+However, this method does not scale as the number of peers increases, for the following reasons -
 1. The number of messages sent over the network increases as the number of peers increases.
 2. Handling the X3DH key exchange for each peer is computationally expensive.